πΊοΈ Understanding Levels

 Content/Maps/ - Double-click

-MyFirstLevelto open it—you see the outdoor environment again - Double-click
+MyFirstLevelto open it· you see the floor and sky again - Double-click

-MyEmptyLevel—you see the black empty space - Go to File → Recent Levels—both levels appear in the list
+MyEmptyLevel· you see the black empty space - Go to File → Open Recent· both levels appear in the list

 Congratulations!
 You've created, configured, saved, and navigated between multiple levels.
 These are fundamental skills you'll use in every Unreal project.